sgutierr/3scale-cicd-demo/openapi/README.md

-# How to run this 3scale CI/CD example:
+# How to run this 3scale CI/CD demo:

 After creating an OpenShift namespace with deploying Jenkins in it, copy your local 3scale toolbox file: 3scalerc.yaml as a secret: